Haugenau20/cmake_meson_thesis/README.md

 cmake: Contains the project source code and configuration files for building with CMake.
 meson: Contains the project source code and configuration files for building with Meson.
-cmake_build_output: Terminal output and .hex file generated when building the project with CMake on different machines.
+cmake_build_output: Terminal output and .hex file generated when project was built with CMake on different machines.
-meson_build_output: Terminal output and .hex file generated when building the project with Meson on different machines.
+meson_build_output: Terminal output and .hex file generated when project was built with Meson on different machines.

 ## Dependencies used for output folders
 | dep | Version | choco install |